Barisan Sosialis: 1963 general election

-Intra-party strife

 National Service

-Soon after Malaysia was formed, alarmed by Indonesia's confrontation and rebel activities in the Borneo territories, the central parliament in Kuala Lumpur passed legislation which required all youth between the age of 18 and 25 to register for National Service.
-The left-wingers regarded this action as a government move "to counter the left-wing movement" However, within the left-wing camp, there were two different strategies to campaign against the National Service scheme supported by two schools led respectively by Chen Hock Wah, who was a member of the CPM and Lee Siew Choh, who was Chairman of BS.
+Soon after Malaysia was formed in 1963, alarmed by Indonesia's confrontation and rebel activities in the Borneo territories, the central parliament in Kuala Lumpur passed legislation which required all youth between the age of 18 and 25 to register for National Service.
+The left-wingers regarded this action as a government move "to counter the left-wing movement".
+However, within the left-wing camp, there were two different strategies to campaign against the National Service scheme supported by two schools led respectively by Chen Hock Wah, who was a member of the Malayan Communist Party and Lee Siew Choh, who was Chairman of BS.

 Chen Hock Wah proposed a two-step policy called "Principled Registration" or "Registration under Protest".
 The first step was not to stop persons affected being registered.
 The second step was to tell the persons affected not to present themselves for rollcall if they were actually mobilised for active service after registration.
-On the other hand, the camp led by Lee Siew Choh advocated a boycott of the law and proposed affected persons should not even register in the first place.
+On the other hand, the camp led by Lee advocated a boycott of the law and proposed affected persons should not even register in the first place.
 A great quarrel broke out in BS and Chen's strategy obtained majority support.
-Finally, Lee Siew Choh, together with seven other founding members resigned from the party attributing his resignation to the difference between him and other leaders.
+Finally, Lee, together with seven other founding members resigned from the party attributing his resignation to the difference between him and other leaders.
 The party was split wide open, though Lee was persuaded to resume his chairmanship of BS on 9 March 1965.

-Singapore's separation from Malaysia
+Separation, expulsion and resignation

 BS had fought against the merger with Malaysia, however, upon the declaration of Singapore's independence from Malaysia in 1965, leaders of BS declined to recognise the independence of Singapore.
 Lee Siew Choh, chairman of BS attacked the independence obtained by Singapore, stating that it was not genuine and released public slogans of "Crush Malaysia", "Phony Independence", and "Boycott Parliament".
 Reaction towards Singapore's independence within the left-wing camp was again divided.
 Lim Huan Boon, who was a member of the Communist Party of Malaya and one of BS's representatives in the Legislative Assembly recognised the independence of Singapore stating that there was no such thing as phony or half independence.
 Lim Chin Siong, another leader of BS who was in detention, also considered Singapore's independence to be genuine.

 Taking the view that there was neither true national independence nor parliamentary democracy, BS began to boycott Parliament and elections.
+On 31 December 1965, Lim Huan Boon resigned his Bukit Merah Constituency seat as he did not support BS boycotting parliament.
+On 15 January 1966, BS expelled two more of its leaders, Kow Kee Seng and Chio Cheng Thun.

 In October 1966, BS had all its remaining representatives in Parliament resign their seats and started what they called an extra-parliamentary struggle.
 An editorial in The Straits Times commented that BS chose the wrong time to launch an extra-parliamentary struggle:

 "To give up the constitutional arena, at a time when none other exists, is very much like giving up politics altogether".

-The departure from the parliament arguably sealed the fate of BS.